MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

     :::image type="content" source="../../../assets/images/command-bot-teams/notification-enable.png" alt-text="Conversation bot initialization to enable notification feature." lightbox="../../../assets/images/command-bot-teams/notification-enable.png":::

-1. Follow the [instructions](notification-bot-in-teams.md) to send notification to the bot installation target (channel/group chat/personal chat).
+1. Follow the [instructions](notification-bot-in-teams.md) to send notification to the bot installation target (channel or group chat or personal chat).
 You can add the following sample code in `bot\src\index.ts(js)` to add a sample notification triggered by an HTTP request:

     ```js
     server.post("/api/notification", async (req, res) => {